The Gauss-Bonnet theorem and Crofton type formulas in complex space forms: Crofton type formulas

 and

-The functional $\int_{\L_{r}^{\C}}\chi(\Omega\cap L_{r})dL_{r}$ is a valuation on $\C^n$ with degree of homogeneity $2n-2r$.
-Thus, it can be expressed as a linear combination of the elements of a basis of valuations with the same degree of homogeneity.
-Then, by Remark \ref{baseCn} and (\ref{mus}), we have for certain constants $C_{q}, D$ which we wish to determine.
+By \cite{fu.indiana}, the functional $\phi_{n-r}$ is a valuation on $\C^n$ with degree of homogeneity $2n-2r$.
+Thus, by Proposition \ref{baseMn} it can be expressed as a linear combination of $\{\mu'_{2n-2r,q}\}$; i.e. for certain constants $C_{q}, D$ which we wish to determine.
 This will be done by comparing the variation of both sides of this equality.
 From here on we assume $2r<n$.
-The case $2r\geq n$ can be treated in the same way (cf. Remark \ref{metode2}).
+The case $2r\geq n$ can be treated in the same way, or can be reduced to the previous case by means of the Fourier transform (cf. \cite{bernig.fu} Sections 2.1, 3.1 and 3.2).

-By Proposition \ref{variacions}, the variation of the right hand side of (\ref{igual1}) is a linear combination of the following type where the coefficients $c_{q}$ and $d_{q}$ can be expressed in terms of a linear combination with known coefficients of the variables $C_{q}$ and $D$, that still remain unknown.
+By Proposition \ref{variacions}, where the coefficients $c_{q}$ and $d_{q}$ can be expressed in terms of a linear combination with known coefficients of the variables $C_{q}$ and $D$, that still remain unknown.